julienreszka/julienreszka/README.md

 It's highly unlikely that you will get it right on the first try so make sure you will be able to improve it on next iterations.

+Use feature toggles to architecture your app in an extensible way.

 ### ~You Ain't Gonna Need It (YAGNI)~

 Accumulating defects will inevitably lead to some kind of failure.